HESOFTS/sexten_2017/model_creator/README.md

 The script needs **Python** and **GammaLib** library.
 GammaLib is freely available [here](http://gammalib.sourceforge.net/admin/index.html "Getting GammaLib page")

-To launch, in a bash terminal, write: `python scriptModel_variable.py file_name` If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb`
+To launch, in a bash terminal, write: `python scriptModel_variable.py file_name` If you add another variable, whatever you write, you get verbose mode on: `python scriptModel_variable.py file_name verb` <br>

+In the model\_creator directory of this repository, an example of the plain text file is called GRB080916009.
+See below for more info.

 [General references at this page](http://cta.irap.omp.eu/ctools "ctools Homepage" )